juanibiapina/roadrunner/README.md

 #### git section

-Triggers when current directory is a git repository.
+Triggers when current directory or any of its ancestors is a git repository.
 Placeholders:

 - `%branch%`: Current git branch name